tymyrddin/blue/source/docs/dev/devsecops/on-prem/README.md

 **Encryption In Transit**

 - **TLS 1.3 everywhere**, including internal services.
-Self-signed certs are a last resort—use a private PKI (e.g., Smallstep).
+Self-signed certs are a last resort.
+Use a private PKI (e.g., Smallstep).
 - **MACsec** for inter-rack traffic.
 Because eavesdropping isn’t just a cloud problem .

 ---